-Anton C. Nelessen.
-Tony as the inventor of the Community Visioning Process using the Visual Preference Survey and Vision Translation workshops has applied it in nearly 400 communities across the country and world.
-He is trained architect and urban designer, professor, author, film and multimedia producer, painter, sculptor, and visioning facilitator.
-He has lead an award winning urban planning firm founded in 1989.
+Anton C. Nelessen Tony is the inventor of the Community Visioning Process using the Visual Preference Survey and Vision Translation workshops.
+He has applied it in nearly 400 communities across the country and world.
+He is a trained architect and urban designer, professor, author, film and multi-media producer, painter, sculptor, and visioning facilitator.
+He has led an award-winning urban planning firm since 1989.
 He has been Undergraduate Program Director for Planning, Public Policy and Public Health at Rutgers University.
-Currently he is Professor of Urban Planning, Design and Visioning.
+Currently, he is Professor of Urban Planning, Design and Visioning at Rutgers.
 He and his wife live in downtown Princeton, New Jersey.

-"The Visual Preference survey process in an exemplary tool involving and educating the general public about the impacts of development and the choices that communities have for to how to improve their community."
+"The Visual Preference Survey process in an exemplary tool involving and educating the general public about the impacts of development and the choices that they have for improving their community."

 —Jim McKensie, Executive Director of Metroplan, Little Rock, Arkansas